Touring car racing: FIA TCR World Tour

 Modern World Touring Car Championship (WTCC) started in 2005, evolving from the reborn European Touring Car Championship.
 The series merged with the TCR International Series and became the World Touring Car Cup (WTCR) starting from 2018.
+In 2023, the WTCR was replaced by the TCR World Tour.

 Running at major international racing facilities, this series is supported by BMW, SEAT and Chevrolet.
 The latter fields a works team, whereas the other two only sell racing kits to be installed on their cars, providing technical support to their customers.
-In 2011 Volvo also entered the championship, fielding a one-car team as an evaluation for a possible heavier commitment to the series.
+In 2011, Volvo also entered the championship, fielding a one-car team as an evaluation for a possible heavier commitment to the series.
 The World Touring Car Championship features 1.6-litre cars built to Super 2000 regulations based on FIA Group N.

 Following the trend of recent FIA rules, cost control is a major theme in the technical regulation.

 In 2011 the rules concerning the engine capacity have changed, switching from 2000 cc to 1600 cc turbo engines.
 Cars equipped with the old 2000 cc engines are still eligible in the championship.
-Many technologies that have featured in production cars are not allowed, for example: variable valve timing, variable intake geometry, ABS brakes and traction control.
+Many technologies that have featured in production cars are not allowed, for example: variable valve timing, variable intake geometry, ABS braking and traction control.